brown-cs181/brown-cs181.github.io/resources.md

 - [How does the regulatory genome work?](resources/9.pdf)
 - [Eric Davidson's Regulatory Genome for Computer Science: Causality, Logic, and Proof Principles of the Genomic cis-Regulatory Code](resources/10.pdf)

-### After CS181
+### After CS1810
+Professor Istrail will be teaching CS2840, *Advanced Algorithms in Computational Biology and Medical Bioinformatics*, in Spring 2025.
 Professor Istrail teaches CS1820, *Algorithmic Foundations of Computational Biology*, every other spring.
 See [here](resources/cs182.pdf) for a list of course topics.
-The course will next be offered in Spring 2025.
+The course will next be offered in Spring 2026.

 ---